Skyline of San-Fransisco.

 The collapse of Silicon Valley Bank serves as a reminder of the importance of risk management, strong internal controls, a culture of compliance, and transparency and accountability in ensuring long-term business viability.
 By taking steps to address these areas, in-house legal teams can help to protect their organizations from potential legal and reputational risks, and promote a culture of ethical behavior and responsibility.

-How can Newton help with corporate governance?
+How can NEWTON help with corporate governance?

-Newton delivers an easy and intuitive platform to manage and automate your legal entities’ information, governance, and compliance.
-If your entity management processes have an important role to play in the sustainability and performance of your business (which they do for most), be sure to get in touch to explore how Newton can help you have everything you need to be in control of your entity portfolio.
+NEWTON delivers an easy and intuitive platform to manage and automate your legal entities’ information, governance, and compliance.
+If your entity management processes have an important role to play in the sustainability and performance of your business (which they do for most), be sure to get in touch to explore how NEWTON can help you have everything you need to be in control of your entity portfolio.

 Following the SVB disaster, you’ll understand the importance of having strong KYC (Know Your Customer) and KYB (Know Your Business) processes in place.
 But you also know how time-consuming and complex it can be to ensure compliance with ever-changing regulations and requirements.

-That’s where Newton comes in.
+That’s where NEWTON comes in.
 We are working on customized KYC/KYB processes where you can streamline your administrative procedures and simplify previously intricate tasks.
 This not only helps you save time and resources, but it also helps you establish better B2B relationships and ensures adequate legal support.

 But that’s not all.
-By partnering with Newton, businesses can establish internal compliance policies that cover a wider range of issues related to their dealings with customers and suppliers.
+By partnering with NEWTON, businesses can establish internal compliance policies that cover a wider range of issues related to their dealings with customers and suppliers.

-So if you’re looking to help your business stay ahead of the curve when it comes to compliance and legal support, chat with our team about partnering with Newton today.
+So if you’re looking to help your business stay ahead of the curve when it comes to compliance and legal support, chat with our team about partnering with NEWTON today.

 About this article